BradleyChatha/lumars/README.md

 }
 ```

-And here's *another* way where we bind the Lua function into a D function:
+And here's *another- way where we bind the Lua function into a D function:

 ```d
 import lumars;